bobfoster1299/capstone2/README.md

 ```
 ansible-playbook -i inv -u centos --private-key ~/yourkey.pem jenkins.yml
 ```
-- Connect to the jenkins server via the browser and complete the install via the GUI
+- Connect to the jenkins server via the browser and complete the install via the GUI.
-- Install the Blue Ocean plugins and the Kubernetes Continuous Deploy plugins
+- Install the Blue Ocean plugins and the Kubernetes Continuous Deploy plugins.
-- In your GitHub repo create a personal access token
+- In your GitHub repo create a personal access token.
 - In jenkins add a username/password credential to connect to GitHub:
   - Username: your GitHub account name
   - Password: the personal access token generated above
   - ID: github_key
 - In jenkins add a username/password credential to connect to Docker Hub: